Industry NewsCurrent location £ºHOME > Industry News

 - Time£º2017/11/17Origin£ºU.S.
 Shipping Inc.

-U.S. Customs and Border Protection (CBP) issued a final rule revising the regulations for goods shipped ¡®In-Bond¡¯, effective November 27, 2017.
-In-bond shipments are transported within the U.S. under bond, without entering into the commerce of the U.S. or payment of duties.
+- U.S. Customs and Border Protection (CBP) issued a final rule revising the regulations for goods shipped ¡®In-Bond¡¯, effective November 27, 2017.
+In-bond shipments are transported within the U.S. under bond, without entering into the commerce of the U.S. or payment of duties. - There are three In-bond types: - IT: In-Transit bonds, where a good is moved to another port for entry filing;

 - T&E: Transportation and Exportation bonds, where a good is transported to another port and then exported from the U.S.; and